chopsticks_background_dc1a5b2916.jpg

 6. KPIs to measure effectiveness of steps being taken

-We use the following Key Performance Indicators to measure the effectiveness of our approach to modern slavery:
+We will use the following Key Performance Indicators in 2026 to measure the effectiveness of our approach to modern slavery:

-• itsu [grocery] will complete an annual webinar to update suppliers on ESG topics, including human rights.
+• itsu [grocery] to host an annual webinar to update suppliers on ESG topics, including human rights.

 7. Training on modern slavery and trafficking

-We recognise the importance of training, both our internal teams and our suppliers, to ensure that they can identify human rights risks, and have the tools to act if any concerns are raised.
-In June 2023, we hosted a webinar for all our suppliers and trained them on our new Supplier Human
+We recognise the importance of training, both our internal teams and our suppliers, to ensure that they can identify human rights risks and have the tools to act if any concerns are raised.

 8. Effective action taken to address modern slavery